poseidon/typhoon/docs/bare-metal.md

 # Bare-Metal

-In this tutorial, we'll network boot and provison a Kubernetes v1.8.4 cluster on bare-metal.
+In this tutorial, we'll network boot and provision a Kubernetes v1.8.4 cluster on bare-metal.

 First, we'll deploy a [Matchbox](https://github.com/coreos/matchbox) service and setup a network boot environment.
 Then, we'll declare a Kubernetes cluster in Terraform using the Typhoon Terraform module and power on machines.
 On PXE boot, machines will install Container Linux to disk, reboot into the disk install, and provision themselves as Kubernetes controllers or workers.